AaronCQL/doconuxt/docs/content/page-routing.md

 # Page Routing

-The page routing mirrors the directory structure within the `/content` directory.
+The page routing mirrors the directory structure within the `content/` directory.

 Any `index.md` file will be routed as the root of the directory.
 For example, with the following directory structure:

 ```
-content
+content/
 ├── index.md
 ├── welcome.md
-└── nested
+└── nested/
     ├── index.md
     └── hello.md
 ```

-The page routes will be transformed as such:
+And taking `content/` as the root of the relative path, the page routes will be generated as such:

 |   Relative Path    |   Page Route    |
 | :----------------: | :-------------: |